 Large studies have shown that hundreds of genetic mutations contribute to neurodevelopmental disorders.
-However, no single mutation account for more than 1-2% of cases.
+However, no single mutation accounts for more than 1-2% of cases.
 Available technologies limit our ability to identify these genetic mutations.
-Recent advances in whole genome sequencing have doubled the identification of clinically relevant genetic variants.
+Recent advances in whole-genome sequencing have doubled the identification of clinically relevant genetic variants.
 The application of this state-of-the-art technology in POND builds on our earlier studies.
-Combining whole genome sequencing with data from other platforms can help to characterize the underlying biology of neurodevelopmental disorders.
+Combining whole-genome sequencing with data from other platforms can help to characterize the underlying biology of neurodevelopmental disorders.

 Children and youth can share similar functional needs despite having different neurodevelopmental disorders.
 We believe that effective treatments should target behaviours and cognitive traits shared across diagnostic labels.
 POND uses clinical, behavioural and cognitive assessments.
-These measure important functional, clinical and long-term outcomes.
-Biological data collected through other research platforms provides context of underlying mechanisms contributing to these traits.
+This measures important functional, clinical and long-term outcomes.
+Biological data collected through other research platforms provide the context of underlying mechanisms contributing to these traits.
 Understanding the relationship between behavioural traits and biological mechanisms can help us understand these disorders.
 It can also help to identify clinically relevant subtypes of neurodevelopmental disorders.
 These subtypes can help inform treatment options more tailored to the unique person.

 Sex and Gender Influences